JoshSandhu/Project_1/README.md

 ### Media

 - All photos used within the project was sourced from https://pexels.com/
-    * Man on treadmil photo by William Choquette from Pexels
+    * Man on treadmill photo by William Choquette from Pexels
     * Personal trainer Photo by Julia Larson from Pexels
-    * Gym equiptment Photo by Andrea Piacquadio from Pexels
+    * Gym equipment Photo by Andrea Piacquadio from Pexels
     * Laughing gym goers Photo by Victoria Coman from Pexels
     * Two girls laughing Photo by Los Muertos Crew from Pexels
     * Solo deadlift Photo by Leon Ardho from Pexels